-The Chinese approach of giving maximum emphasis and priority to the armed struggle than any other form of struggle tallies with Fanon's advocacy of the inevitability violence for the realization sorrounding the enemy in the cities, and isolating him from the 33 peasants".
+The peasantry's role is something else and deserves some elaboration.
+Shamuyarira rightly points out that "most liberation movements in the world today have been deeply influenced by Chairman Mao Tse-tung's grand strategy of liberating the countryside, surrounding the enemy in the cities, and isolating him from the peasants".
 Undoubtedly, the liberation movements in the Portuguese dominated territories have been adopting this strategy.
 Yet, the operative word in Shamuyarira's contention lies in the word "most".
 In other words, not "all" liberation movements accept this.
-The situation in South Africa is an example which comes immediately into mind.
-There, in the light of the developed nature of the country, the over emphasis on the role of the peasantry is being questioned.
+The situation in South Africa is an example which comes immediately into There, in the light of the developed nature of the country, mind. the over emphasis on the role of the peasantry can be questioned.
 Again to quote Shamuyarira, "the vegetation is sparce open savannah.
-Most of the countryside is divided up into fenced 34 and secured settler farms and homesteads".
+Most of the countryside is divided up into fenced and secured settler farms and homesteads".